weaveworks-experiments/flux-classic/site/edgebal.md

 ### Operating the edge balancer

+You will also want to be able to reach the edge balancer from "outside", which will most likely mean you need to publish a port for it (`-p 8080:80`), or run it in the host network namespace (`--net=host`).
+The latter will also require `--privileged`, since it needs to bind to a privileged port (`80`).

 The nginx process needs to be able to reach instances of the service.
 Usually, this means you will need one of these situations:

- - the balancer and the instances are all on the same Docker network (e.g., a bridge network on a single host, or a Weave network) and you are using `--port-fixed` when selecting instances; or,
+ - the edge balancer and the instances are all on a common, cross-host network (e.g., a Weave network), and you have told the agents to use `--network-mode=global`.
+If you run the edge balancer in the host network namespace, you will need to give the host an interface on the common network, e.g., by using `weave expose`.

- - you are using `--port-mapped`, in which case each instance is addressed via a host IP.
+ - you are using `--network-mode=local`, in which case the edge balancer will be able to reach each instance via a host IP address and forwarded port.

-You will also want to be able to reach the edge balancer from "outside", which will most likely mean you need to publish a port for it (`-p 8080:80`), or run it in the host network namespace (`--net=host`).
-The latter will also require `--privileged`, since it needs to bind to a privileged port (`80`).

 ### Trying it out